Parametric Adversarial Divergences are Good Losses for Generative Modeling: Good Divergences Should Scale Well with Data Dimensionality

-Parametric adversarial divergences can be formulated as a classification/regression problem with a loss depending on the specific adversarial divergence.
-Therefore, they have a reasonable sample complexity of $O(p/\epsilon^2)$, where $p$ is the VC-dimension/number of parameters of the discriminator~\citep{arora2017generalization}, and can be solved using classic stochastic gradient methods.
+Following the terminology of~\citet{mohamed2016learning}, we distinguish the case of \textit{explicit} model, where the density $q(x)$ can be numerically evaluated, and the case of \textit{implicit} model, where it is only possible to sample from $q$.
+For instance, GAN generators are implicit models, and have a distribution which is typically supported in a low-dimensional manifold and does not admit a density with respect to the usual measure.
+Explicit models are more restrictive and need to have a full-dimensional support.
+For instance, VAEs and PixelCNNs are explicit models, but they each come with their own problems (see Section~\ref{sec:interactionskl}).
+We summarize the sample complexities for some parametric and nonparametric divergences in \textbf{Table~\ref{fig:convcomp}}.

-A straightforward estimator of the (nonparametric) Wasserstein is simply the Wasserstein distance between the empirical distributions $\widehat p_n$ and $\widehat q_n$, for which smoothed versions can be computed in $O(n^2)$ using specialized algorithms such as Sinkhorn's algorithm~\citep{cuturi2013sinkhorn} or iterative Bregman projections~\citep{benamou2015iterative}.
-However, this empirical Wasserstein estimator has sample complexity $n=O( 1 / \epsilon^{d+1})$ which is exponential in the number of dimensions~\citep[see][Corollary 3.5]{sriperumbudur2012empirical}.
-Thus the empirical Wasserstein is not a viable estimator in high-dimensions.
+\paragraph{Parametric Divergences.} Parametric adversarial divergences can be formulated as a classification problem between $p$ and $q$, with a loss depending on the specific adversarial divergence.
+They can be estimated for implicit models and have a reasonable sample complexity of $O(p/\epsilon^2)$, where $p$ is the VC-dimension/number of parameters of the discriminator~\citep{arora2017generalization}.
+They are usually computed using stochastic gradient descent (SGD), which provides no guarantees of finding a global minimum.
+This is not necessarily a bad thing, as it has been theoretically shown in the supervised case that SGD induces some form of bias or regularization, leading for instance to maximum-margin solutions in the separable-data case~\citep{soudry2018implicit}.
+We might expect the same type of implicit regularization to be beneficial for parametric divergences too.

-Further details regarding sample complexity analysis (notably for f-divergence and MMD) and its limitations are provided in Appendix~\ref{app:samplecomplexity} and ~\ref{sec:limitations_sample}.
+\paragraph{(Nonparametric) Wasserstein.} A straightforward estimator of the (nonparametric) Wasserstein is simply the Wasserstein distance between the empirical distributions $\widehat p_n$ and $\widehat q_n$, for which smoothed versions can be computed in $O(n^2)$ using specialized algorithms such as Sinkhorn's algorithm~\citep{cuturi2013sinkhorn} --it is then known as the plug-in estimator-- or iterative Bregman projections~\citep{benamou2015iterative}.
+However, the empirical Wasserstein is a biased estimator and has sample complexity $n=O( 1 / \epsilon^{d})$ which is exponential in the number of dimensions~\citep[see][Corollary 3.5]{sriperumbudur2012empirical}.
+This bound was recently improved to $O(1/\epsilon^{d/2})$ by \citet{chizat2020faster}.
+Thus, the theory suggests that empirical Wasserstein is not a viable estimator in high-dimensions.
+In practice, we compare nonparametric and parametric Wasserstein on two generation tasks in Section~\ref{sec:sinkhornexperiment}.